alexanderkulnyow/dds-start-template/README.md

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/github/alexanderkulnyow/dds-start-temlate)

-DDS-Start-Template
+DDS Start Template
 ===
-Hi, this is template based on _s, or underscores. - [_s](https://underscores.me/)
+Hi, this is template based on [underscores.me template](https://underscores.me/)  with several addition

 * A modern workflow with a pre-made command-line interface to turn your project into a more pleasant experience.
 * A just right amount of lean, well-commented, modern, HTML5 templates.